neilscudder/paradigm/README.md

 Establish and maintain access from a server to local services on remote client machines.
 Paradigm is a portable shell script that creates remote port forwarding tunnels over ssh, using ports allocated by a helper script on the server.
 Requires only a POSIX-compatible shell and openssh.
 This framework provides a reliable way for a fleet of headless firewalled devices to remain accesible despite changing networks or geographic location.

-The primary use case for this framework is to forward the listening port of the music player daemon (http://musicpd.org) to a server where a client may control playback.
+The primary use case for this framework is to forward the listening port of the music player daemon (http://musicpd.org) to a server that may then provide playback control.
 This eliminates the otherwise essential configuration of the local network to provide client-server connectivity.

 The result is an embedded device that can be controlled from a phone, even if the phone wanders from Wifi to mobile data.
 It may be sent by post and installed with zero configuration by a layman.